 Today, given our connected world, most prospects don’t want to pick up the phone, and they certainly don’t want to visit your location to fill out some paperwork.
 So make it easy for them to secure rentals online.

 This will require some website work.
-But, when you have in place a system for online rentals, you’ll find that more and more prospects are choosing your units simply because of how easy the process is.
+But, when you have a system in place for online rentals, you’ll find that more and more prospects are choosing your units simply because of how easy the process is.

 Online rentals are an essential part of your self storage marketing strategy.

-When you own a self storage business, the last things on your mind are SEO tactics, effective PPC ad ideas and web development that will allow for online rentals.
+When you own a self storage business, the last things on your mind are SEO tactics, effective PPC ad ideas, and web development that will allow for online rentals.

 And, when you manage the day-to-day operations of a self storage facility, you’re too busy working with customers to focus on these important marketing ideas.

 That’s why StoragePug exists — to make self storage marketing easy.

 We can build online rental systems, create and execute effective SEO strategies, and run PPC campaigns that actually deliver results.